wernerd/ZRTPCPP/README.md

 ### License and further information
-Please note, this library is licensed under the GNU GPL, version 3 or later, and has been copyright assigned to the Free Software Foundation.
+Please note, most this library is licensed under the GNU GPL, version 3 or later.

 For further information refer to the [ZRTP FAQ][zrtpfaq] and the [GNU ZRTP howto][zrtphow].
 Both are part of the GNU Telephony wiki and are located in its documentation category.

+Source code in the directory `clients/tivi` and below is not licensed under the GNU GPL and is for reference and review only.
+Refer to the copyright statments of the source code in these directories, in particular the sqlite3 sources which have their own license.

 [zrtphow]:  http://www.gnutelephony.org/index.php/GNU_ZRTP_How_To
 [zrtpfaq]:  http://www.gnutelephony.org/index.php/ZRTP_FAQ